- Many users complained about printer connectivity issues that switch offline even if they don't seem to have any problems.

-- Printer offline Canon, HP, Ricoh, Epson – This is a common problem with printers and it can affect any brand of printer.
-Many Canon, HP and Epson users reported this issue.
+- Printer offline Canon, HP, Ricoh, Epson – A common problem with printers affecting any brand of printer.

-- Wireless printer offline – This problem can appear with all sorts of printers, and many users reported it while using a wireless printer.
+- Wireless printer offline – Can appear with all sorts of printers, and many users reported it while using a wireless printer.

-- Printer offline SNMP – Sometimes SNMP feature can cause this issue to appear.
-To fix the problem, you just need to disable SNMP feature.
+- Printer offline SNMP – Thes SNMP feature can cause this issue, can be fixed by disabling the SNMP feature.

-- Network printer offline VPN – Several users reported this issue only when using a VPN.
-To solve the problem, you might have to change your VPN configuration.
+- Network printer offline VPN – Appears when using a VPN and can be fixed by changing your VPN configuration.

-- Printer not responding, printing, working, connecting, showing up – According to users, they encountered a variety of issues and many reported that their printer isn’t responding or not working.
-In fact, sometimes the printer won’t even show up.
+- Printer not responding, printing, working, connecting, showing up – The printer isn’t responding or not working and sometimes it won’t even show up in settings.

-Before we talk about the fixes to this problem, you should know why this actually occurs.
-The error appears when Windows 8 sees that the printer is unavailable, but unfortunately, most times it can’t tell if the printer is really offline or if it has connectivity problems or printing errors.
-The might occur when:
+Unfortunately, most of the time, it can’t tell if the printer is really offline or if it has connectivity problems or printing errors.
+They might occur when: